 Though shark attacks are rare, the tiger shark’s presence is constant.
 Some spots are sharkier than others.
 Urchins are everywhere.
 When you get in and out, and when you eat it.
 Jellyfish are often spotted in Hawaii waters.
 You don’t want to get caught in between these stinging sea creatures.

 Remedy: When you get cut on the reef, get out right away.
 Sharks can smell blood from a mile away, and most likely there’s a tiger closer than that.
 Stay away from outlets, and don’t go out after heavy rains.
 Most attacks also occur at dawn or dusk.
 Be extra careful when entering and exiting the water that you don’t touch an urchin or the reef with your bare skin.
 If cut, or punctured, treat the wound immediately and make sure no debris is left in your skin.
 Make sure to check the reports and see that there are no jellyfish warnings.

-You're surfing in Maui!
-The water is warm year round.
-It can get a little chilly in the winter with the wind factor, but a vest or springsuit can cure this.
+You’re surfing in Maui!
+The water is warm year-round.
+It can get a little chilly in the winter with the wind factor, but a vest or spring suit can cure this.
 The ocean water here is also crystal clear.
 Maui water is really clean and free from pollutants.
-The clarity offers you a chance to even enjoy the flats between sets by watching tropical fish and vibrant reef below you.
+The clarity offers you a chance to even enjoy the flats between sets by watching tropical fish and the vibrant reef below you.
 During whale season, you can see the humpbacks breaching the water and playing nearby.
-Many good surf spots are choke full of sea turtles, which can also be fun to see.
+Many good surf spots are chock-full of sea turtles, which can also be fun to see.
 If the right swells hit them, our reefs can produce the perfect waves.
-Maui is also great for surfing because it's small enough to get to any shore in less than 3 hours.
+Maui is also great for surfing because it’s small enough to get to any shore in less than 3 hours.
 The Big Island is not so fortunate in this aspect.
 Having Oahu and Kauai so close by is also a major plus.
 Getting waves on these islands is worthwhile and not a long trip away.